Şakir Bayhan: Lexicography Works

-He also made many contributions to Balkanian Languages, in terms of discovering new-old words, idioms, synonyms with the cooperation of the lexicographers and language scientists, living either in Balcanian countries or the ones who emigrated to third countries years ago.
+He also made many contributions to the study of Balkan Languages, in terms of discovering new-old words, idioms, synonyms with the cooperation of the lexicographers and language scientists, living either in Balkan countries or the ones who emigrated to third countries years ago.

-His publications are being used as citing sources for academic writing either by many linguists, lexicographers and academics or in articles regarding Balcanian culture, politics and the other issues.
+His publications are being used as citing sources for academic writing either by many linguists, lexicographers and academics or in articles regarding Balkan culture, politics and the other issues.
 Besides his linguistic studies, he also worked for improving cultural relations between Montenegro and Turkey.

 He died on February 15, 2019, in Ankara.